 Ecommerce platforms are how business owners of all shapes and sizes carve out a place for themselves in the new digital landscape.
-With a tool like Shopify, Magneto, or Volusion, sellers can leave the days of restrictive sales on Amazon or eBay behind, in favor of an ecommerce site that they have complete control over.
+With a tool like Shopify, Wix, or Square Online, sellers can leave the days of restrictive sales on Amazon or eBay behind, in favor of an ecommerce site that they have complete control over.
 The only problem?

 Selling online has become such a cost-effective, efficient, and popular way to earn your fortune in the digital landscape, that everyone wants a piece of the pie.
 As a result, there are dozens of different companies all claiming to have the best ecommerce platform to offer today’s small business owners.

 With so much choice, how do you determine which platform is right for you?